-Do you ever feel like you’re in the middle of the ocean, waiting for someone to throw you a life preserver?
+Maybe you feel like you’re in the middle of the ocean, waiting for someone to throw you a life preserver.

 I’ve been there many times.

 Sometimes the wait has been long…years.
 And I’ve been tempted to give up hope…to stop praying…to assume His answer was no, or worse yet, that He just didn’t hear my prayers.